 The Young Ambassadors of Peace – Pakistan’s biggest youth reality show – watch every Sunday at 10:05 on ATV!

 Presumably the YAP Pakistan public speaking contest then starts to heat up.
 Because the contestants, drawn from all four of Pakistan’s regions, contest the final speaking positions.
+There might be a theme at play here.
+Because across the border there’s a Chinese public speaking contest in Kabul. yes, in Kabul.

-We can’t really gauge the audience figures for the shows that are broadcast on terrestrial television.
+We can’t really gauge the audience figures for the Pakistan shows that are broadcast on terrestrial television.
 But their content and style is likely to meet audience needs for good quality, sober viewing.

 Delivering speeches in the name of peace certainly shouldn’t attract the attention of Taliban militants.
 We hope that’s the case.
 Good luck to everyone.